Cookiaria/cookienotes/README.md

 im still mad about that but i think this thing is way better anyway

+---
+### disclaimer:
+this does not store anything anywhere except your pc with localstorage if you clear site data and cookies, your saved notes are gone

+i don't have anywhere to store anything anyway lol

 ## wtf does otorrinolaringologia mean
 stupid word a classmate and i came up with while he was watching me fuck around in html